sptankard/digitalsecuritycurriculum/pages/02.curriculum/01.intro/chapter1.en.md

 **THE CURRICULUM AND WORKSHOP SHOULD HELP YOU:**

-* Understand the history of surveillance in the United States
 * Understand the basics of digital security
 * Secure your phone
 * Secure your computer